pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -h, --help  Show this help message.

     Commands:
       export       Export the current connection.
       show         Show a WBEM connection definition or the current connection. delete       Delete a WBEM connection definition.
       select       Select a WBEM connection definition as current or default. test         Test the current connection with a predefined WBEM request. save         Save the current connection to a new WBEM connection definition. list         List the WBEM connection definitions.
+      set-default  Set a connection as the default connection.

 .. _`pywbemcli connection delete --help`: